Is there someone in your life or work that you are having difficulty getting along with?

 Here are five quick tips to quickly improve your relationships:

-- Listen – Take time to really listen to the other person, what they are saying, ask clarifying questions instead of judgement.
+- Listen – Take time to really listen to the other person, what they are saying, ask clarifying questions instead of judgment.
 A clarifying question may be: tell me why you feel this strongly about this?

 - Do not Judge – No one likes feeling judged, when you judge a person is it natural for them to want to defend themselves.
 Instead, make observations, use words like, I was wondering, is this, I’m curious, or do we have the same understanding of this?